Mi6u3l/boiler-plate/README.md

 # ES6 MVC
-MVC Pattern ES6 configured with babel, webpack and eslint.
+MVC Pattern ES6 configured with babel and webpack

 ## Usage

 * `npm install` to install all dependencies
-* `npm run dev-server` to run eslint on watch mode and dev-server at localhost:8080.
+* `npm run dev-server` to run at localhost:8080.